Best Cartridge for Concealed Carry: Keeping It Under Wraps

 Cost and Availability

-Buying in large quantities is a wise decision; take a look at our extensive selection of bulk 45 ACP ammunition.
+Buying in large quantities is a wise decision.
+Take a look at our extensive selection of bulk 45 ACP ammunition and see for yourself!

 Final Thoughts

-We firmly believe that the 9mm Luger is the best caliber for concealed carry for the widest range of shooters.
-It delivers adequate power and ballistics, has mild recoil, and there are plenty of models that work well as concealed carry handguns.
+We firmly believe that 9mm Luger is the best cartridge for concealed carry for the widest range of shooters.
+It delivers adequate power and ballistics, has mild recoil, and gives you the option of carrying one of a wide variety of handguns.

 However, 9mm isn’t perfect for every concealed carrier.
 Ultimately, the best concealed carry handgun is the one you can shoot proficiently and carry with confidence.
 For some shooters, that might be a .38 Special.
 Others might feel more confident with a .45 ACP in their holster.